Advances in School Toilet Blocks

 When I was at School, I distinctly remember students hiding a packet of cigarettes in the space above the ceiling tiles.

-This is no longer possible as ceiling tiles are replaced by Plasterboard Ceilings or Ceiling Tile clips that prevent the tiles from being lifted and contraband being hidden.
+This is no longer possible as ceiling tiles are replaced by plasterboard ceilings or ceiling tile clips that prevent the tiles from being lifted and contraband from being hidden.

 We are increasingly asked NOT to add Mirrors in modern School Toilets.
-There are a number of reasons for this, including the reduction of time-wasting and the injury caused by broken mirrors.
+Several reasons include reduced time-wasting and the injury caused by broken mirrors.
+For the latter reason we sell a range of unbreakable mirrors designed for commercial toilet rooms.

-As privacy is maintained within cubicles, it is now possible to include CCTV cameras inside the School Toilet block, something that for obvious reasons hasn’t previously been possible.
+As privacy is maintained within cubicles, it is now possible to include CCTV cameras inside the School Toilet block, something that hasn’t previously been possible for obvious reasons.
 Any misbehaviour that happened in the Toilets tended to stay in the toilets.

 Flood Warning!

-Using Sensor taps not only reduces touch points for better hygiene but as they sense movement, the flow is stopped when hands are removed so they cannot continually run.
+Sensor taps reduce touch points for better hygiene.
+As they sense movement, the flow is stopped when hands are removed so they cannot continually run.
 This prevents excessive water use and flooded floors.

-Non-concussive taps are also an option – the top of these taps are pushed down to start water flow and will automatically shut off after a set period of time - usually several seconds.
+Non-concussive taps are also an option.
+The top of these taps is pushed down to start water flow, and they automatically shut off after a set period of time—usually several seconds.
 These taps are also referred to as push taps.

-Commercial Washrooms SGL Range of Toilet Cubicles are made from Solid Grade Laminate with Aluminium fixtures.
+Commercial Washrooms SGL Range of School Toilet Cubicles are made from Solid Grade Laminate with Aluminium fixtures.

-SGL is waterproof, flame-retardant, stain resistant, easy to clean, antibacterial, impact and scratch resistant - ideal for use in wet or dry areas and is particularly popular in Schools, where the potential for damage is higher.
+SGL is waterproof, flame-retardant, stain-resistant, easy to clean, antibacterial, impact, and scratch-resistant—ideal for use in wet or dry areas.
+It is particularly popular in Schools, where the potential for damage is higher.

 How many Toilets does a School require?

-In the UK (not including Scotland), Pupils under 5 years of age require 1 toilet for every 10 pupils.
-Pupils over 5 years of age require 1 toilet for every 20 pupils.
-Special schools require 1 toilet for every 10 pupils, regardless of age.
+In the UK (not including Scotland), Pupils under 5 years of age require one toilet for every 10 pupils, pupils over 5 years of age require one toilet for every 20 pupils, and special schools require one toilet for every 10 pupils, regardless of age.

-Where the majority of pupils are over 11: Washrooms with 1 toilet must contain at least 1 washbasin; Washrooms with 2 toilets must contain at least 2 washbasins; Washrooms with 3 or more toilets must have at least two thirds the number of washbasins as there are toilets.
+Where the majority of pupils are over 11: Washrooms with one toilet must contain at least one washbasin; Washrooms with two toilets must contain at least two washbasins; Washrooms with three or more toilets must have at least two-thirds the number of washbasins as there are toilets.

 • 2 toilets for every 15 pupils (up to a total of 60).